uoftastro/uoftastro.github.io/README.md

 [Source: Vacation policy 2022 document from Kristen.
  Who to contact: Kristen and Margaret]

-### I need to book a room for a meeting/office hours, what do I do?

-To book a room in AB (e.g. AB88), sign in to [the room booking calendar](http://www.astro.utoronto.ca/internal/bookings-calendar/) and book from there.
-Contact Department management for the booking codes

-To book a general room/lecture hall on campus, use the [LSM](https://lsm.utoronto.ca/webapp/f?p=220).

 ### Which scholarships can I apply to and when?
 There are generally two major deadlines for domestic applicants a year for applying to funding, some smaller ones may pop up throughout the year as well